cybette/klptest/index.md

 With Koku, you can:
 * Visualize, understand and analyze the use of resources and costs
-* Forecast your future consumption and compare them with budgets
-* Optimize resources and consumption
 * Identify patterns of usage that should be investigated
 * Integrate with third party tools that can benefit from cost and resourcing data